PSY 235 — Introduction to Research Methods in Psychology

 - USE THE HELP SCREENS!

-Online indexes must be accessed through the CSUDH library homepage (library.csudh.edu).
-Select Journal Articles & Electronic Resources; You may either browse by subject area or go to your favorite resource using the Alphabetical List.
+These indexes must be accessed through the library home page at library.csudh.edu.
+Under Research Tools, you may either browse by subject area or go to your favorite resource using the alphabetical List.

 NOTE: These are subscription online journal indexes, selected and provided specifically for CSUDH students.
 To access from home, please see our How to Log in to the Databases from Off-Campus guide for instructions.